LA ROSIERE, FRANCE

-Evenings in La Rosiere are relaxed and quiet with a handful of bars and a number of restaurants, we recommend checking out Le Petit Danois and Le McKinley bars.
+Evenings in La Rosiere are relaxed and quiet with a handful of bars and a number of restaurants; we recommend checking out Le Petit Danois and Le McKinley bars.
+Le Flocon is a great spot with some bowling alleys that is usually good fun.
 The local tourist office puts on a varied programme of events throughout the week aimed at families, including a weekly torchlit descent with ski show and fireworks.

 - Tobogganing and sledging

 - Cross country skiing

 - Paragliding and snowkiting

 - Spa and fitness centre